SumukhP-dev/Sagemaker_Remote_Connection_Extension/README.md

    - For VS Code: `ms-vscode-remote.remote-ssh`
 3. **AWS Toolkit Extension** installed (`amazonwebservices.aws-toolkit-vscode`)
 4. **AWS Credentials** configured (via `aws configure` or AWS Toolkit)
+5. **SageMaker Studio Space** with remote connections enabled:
+   - In AWS Console: SageMaker → Studio → Your Domain → Your Space
+   - Ensure "Remote Connection" or "VS Code Connection" is enabled for your Space
+   - You should see an "Open in VS Code" option available in the Space details

 ## Installation